 Swarming robots, by their very nature, must be able to pass each other all the time or they get stuck.
 The swarming robot goes to a pick location to wait there for interaction with an associate.
 After the interaction is complete, it autonomously travels to its next task.
 If two robots end up in an aisle where they cannot pass each other, the system becomes deadlocked.
 The associate will complete a task on one robot, which will then seek to move in either direction down the aisle.
 However, its motion in one direction would be blocked by the next robot and in the other direction, the picker.
 This means that the minimum aisle size has to be much wider to ensure the robots can pass each other.
 Swarming robot vendors quote 60” as a minimum size, which is significantly wider than most high density picking aisles.

 “Can we put less on that robot?” asked no warehouse operator, ever.
 Although the size of a robot is not inherently linked to directed vs swarming methodologies, in practice it is much harder to make a large swarming robot since they must be able to pass each other in picking aisles.
 Due to this fact, swarming robots in the industry tend to be small and provide less carrying capacity.
 Directed picking robots tend to have a much higher carrying capacity.
+As a result, picking paths and work is much more efficient.

 As volumes spike up and labor gets harder to find, collaborative robots are definitely an important tool for modern fulfillment centers.
 There are use cases for both Directed Picking and Swarming robots.
 For small sites that are pallet picking with wide aisles, swarming robots can be very effective.
 As sites get larger and pick faces density goes up, there are significant advantages of using directed picking robots.
 If you want more information on how 6 River Systems’ collaborative robots can help your operation, read our latest white paper outlining the business case for collaborative mobile robots.